 Part of the plan is defining communication inside the team and communicating with clients.

-Good planning is one of the key factors to get the job done successfully and it should be done with care because you know what they say “Planning is half of the work”.
-Also, it is really important to understand that planning is not happening only at the beginning of the project but goes through the course of the project.
+Good planning is one of the key factors to get the job done successfully, and it should be done with care because you know what they say “Planning is half of the work.”
+Also, it is really important to understand that planning is not happening only at the beginning of the project but goes through the project’s course.

 5. Monitoring the execution of a project